jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 The main part of a microfrontend is the UI that it'll be loaded for the consumers.
 The UI package should contain:

 - **main file**: this file will be loaded by the consumer in order to run the microfrontend.
-When this file is loaded, it begins to request on demand the rest of files of the microfrontend (assets, config files, language files,...,etc).
+When this file is loaded, it begins to request on demand the rest of files of the microfrontend (assets, config files, language files,...,etc) and API calls.
 It's similar a SPA application.
 This main file usually is a Javascript file.
 - **other files**: these files are requested on demand when the microfrontend is running.
 For instance:
   - media files
   - language files